Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Introduction

 \section{Introduction}

-\textbf{Context.} Consensus is a fundamental building block for constructing fault-tolerant and strongly consistent distributed systems where participants agree on a common value out of the initially proposed values.
+\textbf{Context.} Consensus is a fundamental building block for constructing reliable and fault-tolerant distributed systems where participants agree on a common value out of the initially proposed values.
 This problem has been primarily addressed in three settings~-- permissioned, permissionless, and hybrid.
-In the permissioned setting, participants have a single global view of the system in advance, i.e., each process is provided with the \textit{system's membership} and the \textit{fault threshold} (or, more generally, the fail-prone system~\cite{malkhi_1998}).
+In the permissioned setting, participants have a single global view of the system in advance, i.e., each participant is provided with the \textit{system's membership} and the \textit{fault threshold} (or, more generally, the fail-prone system~\cite{malkhi_1998}).
 Knowing such parameters simplifies the design and analysis of consensus protocols.

 In the permissionless setting, protocols such as the Nakamoto consensus used in Bitcoin~\cite{nakamoto_2008} solve consensus without requiring a single global view of the system.
 Specifically, no participant might be aware of the set of all participants.
 Furthermore, the fault threshold is not explicitly defined in the same way as in the permissioned setting; instead, these protocols rely on assumptions about the overall distribution of resources within their networks, like computational power in Bitcoin.
 Despite these protocols being scalable in terms of the number of participants, their performance is significantly lower by orders of magnitude compared to consensus protocols designed for the permissioned setting~\cite{vukolic_2015,korkmaz2022alder, Cachin2017BlockchainCP}.